 We have an ongoing authorization from the Board of Directors to repurchase our common stock in the open market or in negotiated transactions.
-At December 31, 2016, the maximum number of shares that may yet be purchased under this plan was 7.4 million.
+At December 31, 2017, the maximum number of shares that may yet be purchased under this plan was 7.1 million.
 We utilize the share repurchase program to manage our equity capital relative to the growth of our business and help to meet obligations under our employee benefit plans.
-We currently do not pay cash dividends on our common stock.